 At Ft.
 Knox, the company was designated C Company, 192nd Tank Battalion.
 It was at this time that Jim was trained as a motorcycle messenger.
 After ten months of training Jim took part in maneuvers with his tank battalion in Louisiana.
 After the maneuvers the tankers were informed that they were not being released from Federal service, but that they were being sent overseas.

-this decision - which had been made in
+The reason for this decision - which had been made in August 1941

 The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1 to guard against paratroopers.
 Two members of each tank remained with their tank at all times.
 On December 8, 1941, Jim lived through the attack on Clark Field.
 He and the other members of the company could do little more than watch as the Japanese destroyed the Army Air Corps.